Non-Reciprocity of the Wave Packet Scattering Delay in Ballistic Two-Terminal Devices: Non-Reciprocity of the Wave Packet Scattering Delay

-After the previous section demonstrated the effects of the system symmetries on the scattering coefficients and their non-reciprocal phases, in this section the resulting non-reciprocal Wigner time delays are presented.
-The Wigner time delay was introduced by \citeauthor{highe-angul-momen} in \citeyear{highe-angul-momen} \cite{highe-angul-momen} and is defined as the derivative of the scattering phase with respect to energy,
+After the previous section demonstrated the effects of the system symmetries on the scattering coefficients and their non-reciprocal phases, in this section the resulting non-reciprocal delays are presented.
+The wave packet scattering delay is defined as the derivative of the scattering phase with respect to energy \cite{lower-limit-for-the},

 To understand this definition, it is instructive to study the undisturbed motion of a Gaussian wave packet first.
 According to the Hamiltonian \eqnref{hamiltonian}, the temporal evolution of such a wave packet in an infinite one-dimensional waveguide reads